ChrstphrHll/npc_gen/students/Nom Remington.md

 year: 3
 guild: Fiesn
 partyID: 85
+tags:
+- Dragonborn
+- Monk
+- Exploration
+- 3rd
+- Fiesn
 ---
 # Nom Remington
 ---
 ### Description
 - 3rd year Dragonborn Monk in Fiesn
-- short spines, Hazel eyes, and copper skin
+- short spines, Purple eyes, and copper skin
 - Is Unfathomable and Hesitant, and has Power as their ideal

 ### Organizations